MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-how-link-contact.md

 ---
-title: Linking Contacts With Customers, Vendors, and Bank Accounts | Microsoft Docs
+title: Linking Contacts With Customers and Vendors| Microsoft Docs
-description: Describes how to link contacts with customers, vendors, and bank accounts in Financials
+description: Describes how to link a contact with a customer, vendor, or bank account from the same company, so that you can synchronise common data.
 services: project-madeira
 documentationcenter:
 author: jswymer